dezio/laravel-shell/README.md

 # Shell Manager for Laravel
 This package provides a simple way to communicate with servers via ssh.
+It is based on the phpseclib library It is a wrapper around the phpseclib library, which provides a simple way to communicate with servers via ssh.
+You can execute commands, process output and make I/O operations using this package.

 # Installation